hahaook/LiveKit/docs/n8n-integration.md

     "caller_number": "+61123456789",
     "caller_name": "LiveKit Nehos Hosted",
     "ticket_id": "INC-1234"
+  },
+  "state": {
+    "jobs": [
+      {
+        "id": "AJ_def456",
+        "dispatch_id": "AD_abc123",
+        "room": "outbound-9f1a2b3c4d",
+        "state": {
+          "status": 1,
+          "started_at": "2025-10-28T06:49:28.000Z"
         }
       }
+    ]
+  }
+}
 ```

+When the call ends, the agent posts an additional webhook to `N8N_WEBHOOK_URL` with a usage summary, per-turn metrics, session start/end timestamps, duration, and the resolved session configuration.
+Use this payload to drive follow-up automation or analytics inside n8n.

 Store these identifiers in n8n if you need to reconcile the LiveKit call later (e.g., writing to a CRM or support ticket).